-Easier to understand, for example, what is the right exposure, when to make use of the histogram, and how to properly compose, etc. So these guidelines have been ingrained in the world of wildlife photography and have become a vital aspect of it.
+Easier to understand, for example, the right exposure, when to use the histogram, and how to properly compose, etc. These guidelines have been ingrained in the world of wildlife photography and have become a vital aspect of it.

-Thus, you need to memorize them and follow them subconsciously to gain the ability to capture that brief yet spectacular moments accurately.
+Thus, you need to memorize them and follow them subconsciously to gain the ability to capture that brief yet spectacular moment accurately.

 Once you become familiar with the “rules” and know the guidelines thoroughly, you need to start applying them practically.
 But remember, every situation is different.
 Don’t try to make the rules fit in.
 Just bend and break the rules as you seem fit.

-If you want something different from every other photographer, then you have to be willing to break some rules and make some new ones like having eye contact with an animal or pursuing a wild lion.
-Sometimes a little risk is what adds colors to your image and take it to a whole new level.
+If you want something different from every other photographer, you have to be willing to break some rules and make some new ones, like having eye contact with an animal or pursuing a wild lion.
+Sometimes a little risk adds colors to your image and takes it to a whole new level.

 Make the light work

-One of the first pieces of advice you will ever get when venturing into the world of a wildlife photographer is to make the best use of golden light.
+One of the first pieces of advice you will ever get when venturing into a wildlife photographer’s world is to make the best use of golden light.

 Remember, too much light, especially at midday, is of no use as it is harsh and reduces the spunk in images.
 Only on an overcast day, on which it is cloudy, and the beams are filtered evenly, you can shoot all day long if you find willing subjects in such gorgeous weather.

-As photography requires light tuning, you need to know how to take the best advantage of the sun in the wild.
+As photography requires light tuning, you need to know how to take the sun’s best advantage in the wild.
 You will often find lightning not ideal, or find good light but in the wrong direction, but try making the most of it by moving around and finding a perfect spot.

-Capturing images in less than ideal positions is complicated, but remember, if you have the right gear, you can pull it off.
+Capturing images in less than ideal positions is complicated, but remember that you can pull it off if you have the right gear.

 Shooting wider and shooting closer

 The issue with wildlife photographers is their obsession with getting too close to animals, thus isolating them from their habitat, thus cropping their environment.
-This results in an image that looks artificial and looks like it is taken from a controlled location with a captive subject.
+This results in an artificial image and looks like it is taken from a controlled location with a captive subject.

-To get a real picture, challenge yourself and shoot with wider angles and provide the viewer a better image covering the aspects of wild that you are experiencing.
+To get a real picture, challenge yourself and shoot with wider angles and provide the viewer with a better image covering the aspects of the wild you are experiencing.
 Let the living in the wild be exposed.

-The opposite side of shooting wider is shooting closer, which means close, as in face to face.
+The opposite side of shooting wider is shooting closer, which means close, face-to-face.

-More usually makes it crowd, but if you know how to pull it off, it gives you more opportunity.
-Yes – in wildlife shooting detail matters, so one species is suitable enough company, especially if there are limited food and shelter.
+More usually makes it crowd, but it gives you more opportunity if you know how to pull it off.
+Yes – in wildlife shooting, detail matters, so one species is suitable enough, especially if there are limited food and shelter.

 How you portray all that matters is how you describe your subject.
 It is your perspective that the viewer looks at, so bring the viewer an image that looks at them right in the eye and confronts them.

-Try going eye level if possible, which can’t happen for a giraffe, but you get the idea.
-Remember to keep the situation in mind before deciding on your perspective as the environment can restrict it.
-For example, in South Africa, you cannot go into the field and have to shoot from a distance, which limits you to a certain perspective.
+If possible, try going eye level, which can’t happen for a giraffe, but you get the idea.
+Remember to keep the situation in mind before deciding on your perspective, as the environment can restrict it.
+For example, in South Africa, you cannot go into the field and have to shoot from a distance, limiting you to a certain perspective.

 Hopefully, these insights will help you in your wild adventures as they have helped me and will add life to your images.
 Just follow these tips, and I assure you, you will come back with a smile as wide as a chimpanzee when you return with a camera full of beautiful and breathtaking views.